JelleZijlstra/typing-spec/spec/spec.rst

 actual type substituted (explicitly or implicitly) for the type variable must be a subtype of the boundary type.
 Example::

+  from typing import TypeVar
-  from typing import TypeVar, Sized
+  from collections.abc import Sized

   ST = TypeVar('ST', bound=Sized)